Types of DNA: Structure, Properties, Types and Functions

 • DNA analysis is very important for an understanding of genetic diseases that will allow a clinician to identify a disease-causing mutation, possibly leading to the development of a directed therapeutic approach.
 Genetic research also probes into the function and regulation of genes.

-• Gene clones are produced by biotechnology with the help of plasmids, which are used as vectors, to enable scientists to introduce genes into cells from hosts that are used to synthesise proteins, study their functions, and genetically modify organisms.
+• Gene clones are produced by biotechnology with the help of plasmids, which are used as vectors, to enable scientists to introduce genes into cells from hosts that are used to synthesise proteins, study their functions, and genetically modified organisms.

 Frequently Asked Questions (FAQs)